nick-nikzad/CLIP/README.md

 4. **Data Partitioning**: Split the dataset into smaller chunks and process them independently, then aggregate the results.

 ## Q3: Curate data for text-to-image model training
+We can use the CLIP metric to compute the error signal for training the text-to-image model.
+In particular, the generated image